Ukraine talks yield no breakthrough as Russians close in

 “Russian soldier — Stop!
 Remember your family.
 Go home with a clean conscience,” one read.

-“They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, using just his first name and his Russian-style middle name because of fear for his safety.
-He described watching the shelling from his downtown apartment.
+“They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, who watched the shelling from his downtown apartment and gave just his first name and his Russian-style middle name out of fear for his safety.

 The Russian military has denied targeting residential areas despite abundant evidence of shelling of homes, schools and hospitals